k4cg/nichtparasoup/python-package/README.md

 ## How it works

 Images are crawled from multiple public pre-configured sources.
-No image is actually downloaded, just the URL to images are gathered.
-Found images are kept in a list, also it is assured that the same URL is never gathered twice.
+No image is actually downloaded, only the URLs to images are gathered.
+Found images are kept in a list to make sure the same URL is never gathered twice.

-To display the crawled images, _nichtparasoup_ starts a web-server display a web UI.
+To show the crawled images, _nichtparasoup_ starts a web-server that displays a web UI.
-The web UI fetches a random image URL from the _nichtparasoup_ server one by one.
+The web UI fetches one random image URL from the _nichtparasoup_ server at a time.

 The web UI will load new images continuously, unless one of the following events happen:
 * paused manually in the web UI